Effect-TS/meetups/README.md

 This is a template repository for Effect meetup organizers.
 It includes talk submissions as issues and other resources.
 Feel free to use it and customize it for your meetups.

 ## Talk submissions
-Submit your Effect-related talk proposal to showcase your use cases and how you're leveraging Effect in real-world projects.
+Let us know your use cases and how you leverage Effect in real-world projects by submitting your talk proposal below.

 [↗️ Submit your talk](../../issues/new?assignees=&labels=&projects=&template=talks.yml)